 Core Web Vitals

 Core Web Vitals was recently introduced by the Chrome team.
 It covers a set of user-centric metrics to help site owners measure their web pages for user experience in terms of page speed, mobile responsiveness, interactivity, and visual stability.

 The new Google Search ranking algorithm will combine the Core Web Vitals (signals) along with the existing page experience factors like mobile-friendliness, page speed, and security, among others to improve the way users perceive page experience.
 As new page experience factors continue to emerge based on evolving user experience and search trends, the algorithm will be updated on a yearly basis with more, advanced page experience signals in order to continue providing value to the users.

 Optimizing your web page/s for Page Experience

-Google has always preferred user experience as an important factor to determine the search ranking of a web page.
+Google has always preferred user experience as an important factor in determining the search ranking of a web page.
 Page Experience is just another part of it.